 The process is simple.
 Plastic material in the form of granules is melted until soft enough to be injected under pressure to fill a mould.
 The shape is therefore identical for all parts.
 Once the plastic moulding has cooled sufficiently to harden the injection mould opens releasing the part.
 The whole process then repeats.

-Benefits of Injection Moulding
+Benefits of Plastic Injection Moulding

 Here are the top 3 reasons for choosing injection moulding for your medical device.